 Air flows both through the outlets located in the instrument panel and those located on the floor.

-Air flows through the registers in the back of the center console to the rear seat passengers.
+Air flows through the registers in the back of the center console, and under the front seats to the rear seat passengers.
 These registers can be closed to block airflow.
+The center console outlets deliver conditioned air while the floor outlets deliver heated air.